 Why does this rule exist?
 RV park owners probably think that the rule will keep “unsightly” RVs out of their campground.
 Keeping up the appearance of the campground may increase the perception that it is a “nicer” or cleaner campground.
 Many parks with this rule have more expensive nightly rates, so perhaps they are trying to cater to a higher-income clientele with new rigs.

-Little do they realize that some 10+ year old rigs look and are better built than some brand new RVs.
-Also, you can’t judge a book by its cover, and you can judge an RVer by their RV of choice.
+Little do they realize that some 10-year-old rigs look and are better built than some brand new RVs.
+Also, you can’t judge a book by its cover, and you can’t judge an RVer by their choice of RV.

 2. Name Tag Rules